 Section 44 of the PBA provides that every pension that begins payment on or after January 1, 1988, and is being paid to a member who has a spouse that is not living separate and apart from the member when the pension starts, must automatically be paid in the joint and survivor form.
 However, section 44 does not apply if the retiring member and his or her spouse waive their right to this entitlement before the first instalment of the pension is due.
-Similarly, section 22(1)(e) of the Regulation provides that where an annuitant has a spouse at the time payments begin, the annuity must be paid in the form of a joint and survivor annuity unless the annuitant and the spouse waive their right to this entitlement before the first instalment of the annuity is due.
+Similarly, section 22(1)(e) of the Regulation provides that an annuity must be paid in the form of a joint and survivor annuity unless the annuitant and the spouse waive their right to this entitlement before the first instalment of the annuity is due.